-Our recent Office Managers networking event highlighted the importance of having a DSE (Display Screen Equipment) assessment and the impact workplace adjustments has on the whole team.
 We have noticed during our time as DSE assessors that there is very little information accessible to help the provider fully understand the importance of the assessment…And that’s where we come in.
-We are always designing and making new tools to help you keep your workplace healthier and happier, by the end of this post, we hope that you understand the basics of DSE.
+We are always designing and making new tools to help you keep your workplace healthier and happier, by the end of this post, we hope that you understand the basics of DSE assessments.

 What is a DSE assessment?

 DSE assessments are put into place to protect screen users under the 1992 DSE Health and Safety regulations.
-This includes alphanumeric or graphic or graphic display screens, laptops, touch screens and other similar devices.
+This includes alphanumeric or graphic or graphic display screens, laptops, touch screens and other similar devices used for an hour or more, daily.
 This is a commitment made by the employer to ensure that all of their staff are working in a healthy way.

 Who needs a DSE assessment / Legal implications

-Even the most expensive and well designed workstation can cause issues down the line if not set up correctly.
-This is a preventative measure to ensure that employees do not end up with workstation related issues such as carpal tunnel, MSD’s (musculoskeletal disorders) and repetitive strain.
-If an employee develops chronic issues during their time working with you, and you do not have a DSE assessment on file, they may have grounds to sue.
+Even the most expensive and well-designed workstation can cause issues down the line if not set up correctly.
+This is a preventative measure to ensure that employees do not end up with workstation related issues such as carpal tunnel, MSD’s (musculoskeletal disorders) and repetitive strain injuries.
+If an employee develops chronic issues during their time working with you, and you do not have a DSE assessment on file, they may have grounds to raise a grievance.

-If you have a small business, we would suggest that you begin this process by giving out self assessments for your staff to complete.
-This self assessment must be completed by the individual and checked by the person responsible for monitoring the DSE assessments (ideally DSE qualified).
+If you have a small business, we would suggest that you begin this process by distributing self-assessments for your staff to complete.
+This self-assessment must be completed by the individual and checked by the person responsible for monitoring the DSE assessments (ideally DSE qualified).

-If you see that an issue has flagged up and are suitably DSE trained, You would then sit with the employee to assess risks, discuss the setup and start taking action to make reasonable workplace adjustments.
-If you find during this process that a member of staff has a particularly difficult issue or you do not have a DSE qualified member of staff, this may need to be resolved by an independent DSE assessor, such as ourselves.
+If you see that an issue has flagged up and are competent in DSE, You would then sit with the employee to assess risks, discuss the setup and start taking action to make reasonable workplace adjustments.
+If you find during this process that a member of staff has a particularly difficult issue or you do not have a DSE confident member of staff, this may need to be resolved by an independent DSE assessor, such as ourselves.

-The self assessment process can be time-consuming, and inefficient for large companies.
+The self-assessment process can be time-consuming, and inefficient for bigger companies.
 For the next step up we would suggest a filtering system to flag up anyone that needs a one to one assessment.
-This can be done remotely with an online system where the employee fills out a self assessment.
+This can be done remotely with an online system where the employee fills out a self-assessment.
 If the employee is at risk from the information provided by the report, the online system will flag this up to an assessor (internal or external) who can help organize and complete adjustments.
 This system requires a license for each user to keep track of all the correspondence that has taken place.
 It will also flag any pesky employees that fail to complete their assessments.
-All in all, this solution is excellent for larger companies, if you would like more information about online assessments, please contact us directly.
+All in all, this solution is excellent for bigger companies, if you would like more information about online assessments, please contact us directly.

 Independent one to one assessments

-Keep in mind remote workers and hot desk users.
-What procedures have you put into place to hep them work safely?
+- Keep in mind, remote workers and hot desk users.
+What procedures have you put into place to help them work safely?